Deleterious Material: Paper, plastics, wood, metals, glass, rubber, soil, brick, tars, and any other material not part of the asphalt shingle.

 A minimum of 6 random samples or 1 per 250 tons, whichever is greater, of each stockpile shall be tested during its construction.
-Collect a minimum of 20 pounds of RAS per sample.
-Obtain samples for moisture content within 48 hours of delivery from a cross section of the material to be delivered.
+Collect a minimum of 10 pounds of RAS per sample.
+For extraction testing in the Central Materials Laboratory, sample 20 pounds.
 A certified Level I Aggregate Technician shall obtain the samples.

 Ensure delivery of RAS material from proper stockpiles by verifying the stockpile identification number and associated test results match.

 In order to ensure quality as a priority, the source QC personnel shall have a line of communication directly to their management, as well as their production operation.

 Monitoring activities of Suppliers, including inspection of test reports and shipping records will be conducted by the appropriate District Materials Engineer.
 The Engineer may obtain samples from the source or End User’s stockpile to verify compliance to quality standards.
 If the DME does not choose to split samples during production to verify sizing and deleterious content, the sample submitted by the End User to the Central Materials Lab for extraction testing during mix design will also serve as the verification sample for the Supplier’s certification.
 If the DME conducts verification testing, the district test results for sizing and deleterious content shall govern over those from the Central Construction & Materials Lab for the purposes of verifying the Supplier’s certification.
 Noncompliant verification results may require re-sampling and re-testing.

 All District Materials Office monitoring activities shall be reported to the Central Construction & Materials Office.